who marries people who marries people

 Ordination and Certifications

 Obtaining ordination or necessary certifications is crucial for many officiants.
 Religious officiants often acquire ordination through their faith’s governing body, conferring the right to perform religious ceremonies.
-Non-religious officiants may seek ordination through online ministries, such as the Universal Life Church, which offer quick, legally recognized certification.
+Non-religious officiants may seek ordination through online ministries, such as the Universal Life Church, which offers quick, legally recognized certification.
 Certification requirements can differ based on jurisdiction, making it essential for officiants to verify the validity of their ordination where they plan to conduct ceremonies.

 Finding the Right Officiant